trungk18/trungk18.github.io/_posts/2020-05-30-javascript-closure.md

 The reason is that functions in JavaScript form **closures**.

 A <u>closure</u> is a combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
-In other words, a closure gives **you access to an outer function’s scope from an inner function**. <u>Even if the outer function has already been invoked.</u>.
+In other words, a closure gives **you access to an outer function’s scope from an inner function**. <u>Even when the outer function has already been invoked and returned</u>.

 In JavaScript, closures are created every time a function is created, at function creation time.